 So she and a friend started researching if any programs like that existed and stumbled upon Parents as Teachers – a program that believed parents were their children’s first, most influential teachers.
-Ironically enough, the program was founded right in Patti’s hometown of St. Louis, Missouri and piloted in her own school district.
+Ironically enough, the program was founded right in this mom’s hometown of St. Louis, Missouri and piloted in her own school district.
 Certainly, it couldn’t get more providential!

-The rest is history.
+That was in 2000, the rest is history.